ybnmsl/YJYpaper/README.md

     >Among more than two hundred countries in the world, 104 have a total fertility rate below the 2.1 required for intergenerational population balance.

-    There are 193 UN member states and 2 observer states (Vatican and Palestine), not "more than two hundred countries."
+    There are only 193 UN member states and 2 observer states (Vatican and Palestine), not "more than two hundred countries."
 The author is suspected of counting Hong Kong SAR, Macau SAR, and Taiwan Provice as independent countries.
 This constitutes a serious **political error**, which should be thoroughly investigated.

 2. Year error (Page 4, seventh line):

-    >After the founding of New China（People's Republic of Chine, 新中国）, due to the gradual stability and development of the social economy, the total national population grew from 542 million before 1049 to 830 million in 1970.
+    >After the founding of New China（People's Republic of China, 新中国）, due to the gradual stability and development of the social economy, the total national population grew from 542 million before 1049 to 830 million in 1970.

     People's Republic of China was founded in 1949, not 1049.
 This is the second serious **political error**.